 Nothing is more important than your health and well-being.
-Women’s Health Programs, available through UnitedHealthcare (UHC), are open to all faculty, staff and covered dependents to help everyone achieve the best possible health.
+Women’s Health Programs, available through UnitedHealthcare (UHC), and Maternity and Fertility support services through Maven, are open to all faculty, staff and covered dependents to help everyone achieve the best possible health.

 Women's Health Resources

 Preventive care helps you stay healthy.
 Medical services that defend against health emergencies, illnesses and diseases—like annual check-ups, immunizations and screening tests—are considered preventive.
 If you are enrolled in a Columbia medical plan, in-network preventive services are covered at 100%, with no payment needed from you.

 The University’s medical plans are compliant with the ACA and federal guidelines pertaining to coverage for preventive services.
 UnitedHealthcare (UHC) follows the preventive immunization guidelines recommended by the CDC and the guidelines of the U.S. Preventive Services Task Force A & B recommendations for determining what is considered preventive care.
 See U.S. Preventive Services Task Force Recommendations.

 - Preventive Breast Ultrasounds, when billed by a physician with a preventive diagnosis